jurij-jukic/sample-hyperapp/README.md

 A minimal, well-commented skeleton application for the Hyperware platform using the Hyperapp framework.
 This skeleton provides a starting point for building Hyperware applications with a React/TypeScript frontend and Rust backend.

-Either prompt your favorite LLM directly with instructions on how to build your app or add them to `instructions.txt`!
+Either prompt your favorite LLM directly with instructions on how to build your app or add them to `instructions.md`!

 Recommended usage:
 - Clone this repo & clean up git-related stuff: